ramchaithanya/SelfDrivingCar/CarND-PID-Control-Project-master/README.md

 ### Describe the effect each of the P, I, D components had in your implementation.

 Proportional control is equal to cross track error.
-If we only use Proportional control, then the steering value will be equal to cte.So in case of large cte values the car weaves a lot and will go out of track after travelling some distance.
+If we only use Proportional control, then the steering value will be equal to cte times Kp coefficient.So in case we use only P control the car weaves a lot and will go out of track after travelling some distance.The same can be seen in the below gif.

    #### Only 'P' Controller
 ![P](./Data/Only_P.gif)

    #### Only 'I' Controller
 ![I](./Data/Only_I.gif)

    #### Only 'D' Controller
 ![D](./Data/Only_D.gif)

 ### Describe how the final hyperparameters were chosen.